diqezit/SpectrumNet/README.md

 # SpectrumNet - Real-Time Audio Spectrum Visualizer

-SpectrumNet is a powerful audio visualization application that transforms real-time audio input into captivating visual spectrums.
+SpectrumNet is a audio visualization application that transforms real-time audio input into captivating visual spectrums.
 Built with C# and WPF, it leverages advanced signal processing and modern rendering techniques to provide an immersive experience.

 ## Key Features